jorisvandenbossche/DS-python-data-analysis/_solved/visualization_03_landscape.md

 +++

-When you're working with a lot of records, the visualization of the individual points does not always make sense as there are simply to many dots overlapping eachother (check [this](https://bokeh.github.io/datashader-docs/user_guide/1_Plotting_Pitfalls.html) notebook for a more detailed explanation).
+When you're working with a lot of records, the visualization of the individual points does not always make sense as there are simply to many dots overlapping each other (check [this](https://bokeh.github.io/datashader-docs/user_guide/1_Plotting_Pitfalls.html) notebook for a more detailed explanation).

 +++